ariga/atlas-operator/README.md

 helm install atlas-operator oci://ghcr.io/ariga/charts/atlas-operator --create-namespace --namespace atlas-operator
 ```

+### Configuration

+To configure the operator, you can set the following values in the `values.yaml` file:

+- `prewarmDevDB`: The Operator always keeps devdb resources around to speed up the migration process.
+Set this to `false` to disable this feature.

 ### Getting started

 In this example, we will create a MySQL database and apply a schema to it.
 After installing the